Cyb3rPandaH/Tableau-ATTCK/README.md

 # Tableau ATT&CK Dashboard

 ## Goals
-- Quantify the relationship between **Platforms & Tactics & Techniques & Data Sources**
+- Quantify the relationship between **Platforms, Tactics, Techniques, and Data Sources**
 - Summarize data and information about **ATT&CK Matrix for Enterprise**
 - Develop a dashboard with **Tableau** to present the results of this analysis